Methodology

 In its most common sense, methodology is the study of research methods.
 However, the term can also refer to the methods themselves or to the philosophical discussion of associated background assumptions.
-A method is a structured procedure for bringing about a certain goal.
-In the context of research, this goal is usually to discover new knowledge or to verify pre-existing knowledge claims.
-This normally involves various steps, like choosing a sample, collecting data from this sample, and interpreting this data.
-The study of methods involves a detailed description and analysis of these processes.
-It includes evaluative aspects by comparing different methods to assess their advantages and disadvantages relative to different research goals and situations.
-This way, a methodology can help make the research process efficient and reliable by guiding researchers on which method to employ at each step.
-These descriptions and evaluations of methods often depend on philosophical background assumptions.
-The assumptions are about issues like how the studied phenomena are to be conceptualized, what constitutes evidence for or against them, and what the general goal of research is.
+A method is a structured procedure for bringing about a certain goal, like acquiring knowledge or verifying knowledge claims.
+This normally involves various steps, like choosing a sample, collecting data from this sample, and interpreting the data.
+The study of methods concerns a detailed description and analysis of these processes.
+It includes evaluative aspects by comparing different methods.
+This way, it is assessed what advantages and disadvantages they have and for what research goals they may be used.
+These descriptions and evaluations depend on philosophical background assumptions.
+Examples are how to conceptualize the studied phenomena and what constitutes evidence for or against them.
 When understood in the widest sense, methodology also includes the discussion of these more abstract issues.